c0rent1n/djm/README.md

 #####Description
 A jQuery system to deal with HTML elements dynamically through JSON variable data.

+This system enables you to share safe/public files between server and clients and to load them dynamically on clients when needed.
+See the multilingual support example below~!

 #####JSON
 JSON format enables you to share non-sensible data between server languages and JavaScript.